ABarancewicz/Introduction_to_ML/README.md

 ### What is Git? <a name="what_git"></a>

 Git is a type of version control software which is used by developers to track changes to files and to jointly work on projects.
 It can be used through graphical interfaces and through bash.
-Git utalises repositories, essentially a folder to store all the files and documents related to one project.
+Git utilises repositories, essentially a folder to store all the files and documents related to one project.
 Using git to edit a remote repository \(such as on github\) follows the process:
 1. Clone - this copies the chosen remote repository to your computer.
 In practice this repository just becomes a folder full of all the files on the repository.
 2. Make changes to your local version of the repository
 3. Commit - this updates your local version of the repository with the changes you made